-They say exercise is just as great for the mind as it is for the body, and for many the daily run is essential to melting away the stress of the past week.
+They say that exercise is just as great for the mind as it is for the body, and for many women the daily run is essential to melting away the stresses of the past week.
 But can it really liberate you?

 Filmmakers Matan Rochlitz and Ivo Gormley decided to test the theory by interviewing runners in Victoria Park, London - and they captured some touchingly frank admissions.